-- the information given in the Trustees' report for which the financial statements are prepared is consistent with the financial statements. - the Trustees' report has been prepared in accordance with applicable legal requirements.
+- the information given in the Trustees' report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Trustees' report has been prepared in accordance with applicable legal requirements.

 MATTERS ON WHICH WE ARE REQUIRED TO REPORT BY EXCEPTION